 Involvement in industry projects during the development of genomic breeding values convinced Craig of the technology’s merit and he subsequently began investing in genomic testing once it became commercially available in 2011.

-Since 2014, every heifer and about 25% of bulls are now sampled within weeks of birth.
+Since 2014, every heifer and about 25 per cent of bulls are now sampled within weeks of birth.

 For the bulls, the genomic results determine whether they are destined for a career in AI or to be sold as herd bulls.